-Gardening with kids is messy, educational, and FUN!
 As part of our Kids in the Garden; Learning and Growing series, we have expert gardener, Matthew Hiemstra, joining in to share ways to help keep kids excited about gardening for the entire season.
 Matthew is also the creator of #gardenconnect, a global gardening project he founded to connect gardeners with a common purpose.
-I am excited to participate in his project this year and HOPING some of my plants turn out OK.
-There is a lot of pressure when you know others will be watching what you grow!

-Cultivating Enthusiasm; Keeping Kids Excited About Gardening the ENTIRE Season
+Cultivating Enthusiasm – Keeping Kids Excited About Gardening the ENTIRE Season

 Yesterday’s article about making a garden plan from MaryAnne covered many great tips to get kids involved and gardening right from the start!
 Today I’m going to focus on things you can do to keep kids interested in gardening.
 With luck, these small things will have your son or daughter eager to get outside and into the garden as much as possible!